 d responsibilities, subletting guidelines, and City of Boston resources.
 This allows you to share resources with your student including how to use the Northeastern Housing Database (parents can login as a guest), what to look for during apartment showings, understanding the lease contract, and considerations when choosing roommates.

 - 3. See it Before You Sign It!
 All students on a lease should see the apartment in person before signing the contract.
 Parents and co-signors should also have access to view the apartment via Skype, face-time, or have your student take pictures during their visit.
 Make sure all roommates and parents involved have had the chance to see the apartment and have their questions answered.
 Use our the Apartment Hunting Checklist as a guide.
 Can’t visit in person?
-Hire Squeakly to visit for you!
+Consider having a friend, roommate, or relative nearby check it out.
+Or request that a realtor do a live video walk through with you via Skype.

 - 4. Know the “No More Than 4” Ordinance.
 Boston has an undergraduate zoning ordinance that limits the number of undergraduates that can live together to prevent overcrowding.
 No more than 4 undergraduates may live in an apartment.
 All students residing in the unit, must be on the lease to be protected by Boston tenant law.
 Any one not on the lease is not protected and could be evicted.